Humanoid robot starts work at Japanese department store

 "...
 People can be looking around and think, 'Oh if Aiko is around, she can speak Chinese'.
 That's what I hope will happen."

 Toshiba has said Chihira has 43 motors which allow it to move.
-The robot is also programed to do Japanese sign language.
+The robot is also programmed to do Japanese sign language.

 At Monday's unveiling, Chihira accompanied Japanese opera singer Shoko Iwashita in a performance.